 At times, Mehta took long pauses and at other times he had to preface his comments to make it clear he was not attacking Coyle personally, but rather FDA and its decisions.

-“On some level, it feels like the agency is trying to save itself from itself from the (substantial equivalence) applications if I rule against the plaintiffs (and let the rule stand.)”
+“On some level, it feels like the agency is trying to save itself from the (substantial equivalence) applications if I rule against the plaintiffs (and let the rule stand.)”

 Ultimately, he let FDA go forward with its plan.
 I would suspect, Mehta viewed this as the most sensible approach: see if FDA can figure this out on its own, and if it can’t to his satisfaction, perhaps then he starts to blow up parts of the rules.
 Mehta took a similar path with the warning label rules, delaying the enactment of the warning label requirements while the agency tried to justify what it did, before ultimately striking them down when it was clear the Department of Justice was going to be unable to convince him what it was doing was legal.